-If you have been granted unemployment benefits and have not yet received your check, log in to your TWC account and confirm the accuracy of your mailing address, email address, and bank account information.
+If you have been granted unemployment benefits and have not yet received your check, log in to your Texas Workforce Commission account and confirm the accuracy of your mailing address, email address, and bank account information.

-As job losses from the COVID-19 pandemic continue to rise across Texas, unemployment claims have increased as well.
-Unfortunately, many workers have fallen victim to identity theft, where scammers have fraudulently claimed unemployment benefits in the workers’ names.
+As job losses from the COVID-19 pandemic rose across Texas, unemployment claims also increased.
+Unfortunately, many workers fell victim to identity theft, where scammers fraudulently claimed unemployment benefits in the workers’ names.
 See Combatting Fraud: Protecting Texans in the Era of COVID-19.

 Review the following resources if you believe you suspect potentially fraudulent activity concerning your unemployment account: